hanabi/hanabi.github.io/README.md

 ### Acid Trip Conventions

 * These conventions apply to the *Acid Trip* variant.
-* Cards with color clues on them are not treated as clued cards.
-In other words, your chop is your right-most (oldest) card without a number clue on it.
 * Number clues mean the same thing as normal.
 * All color clues have a special meaning:
   * Blue means play slot 1.